upload-io/upload-image-plugin/README.md

 # Upload Image Plugin

-Resizes, crops, and converts images for [Upload's Image API](https://upload.io/image-upload-api).
+Resizes, crops, and converts images for Upload.io's [Image Upload API](https://upload.io/image-upload-api).

 To use this plugin use the following settings in a "Transformation Step" in the Upload Dashboard: